JockLawrie/SpineBasedRecordLinkage.jl/README.md

 ## Example Usage

-To enable a linkage run you need to provide:
+To run a linkage pipeline you need to provide:
-1. A YAML file that specifies the linkage run's configuration.
+1. A YAML file that specifies the pipeline's configuration.
 See the example below.

-2. A function for performing the preprocessing stage (since this will be specific to your data sets).
+2. A function for performing the preprocessing stage, since this will be specific to your data.
 The preprocessing function takes a single argument, namely the `Dict` specified in the `preprocessing` stage of your config file.
 By convention the function reads in data from the specified input location, transforms it as required, then writes it to the specified output location.
 However, you can have it do anything you like provided it takes the `Dict` specified in the `preprocessing` stage of your config file.